Moomins07/100-days-of-code/log.md

 **Today's Progress**: Today was 'Revisiting Rock Paper Scissors' with TOP.
 I was tasked to refactor some older code from a previous project (console RPS game) to make that code interactable on the webpage using DOM manipulation.
 As I had already done this previously (Day 59), I decided to refactor the code, but made the actual styling extremely basic, focussing more on the logic and result.

 **Thoughts**: I felt like this time around, I had very little issue refactoring the code and deciding on how I wanted the logic to work.
 A problem to note however is that, for some reason, the buttons on the webpage did not register the first click, the game would only begin on the second click.
 I was not able to find a solution, but other than that the code seemed to work fine.

+## Day 68: August 3, 2022

+**Today's Progress**: Today was a quick lesson re-cap on for-of loops and enhanced object literals on my Udemy course.
+Sub-sections 111 and 112.

+**Thoughts**: No issues following the lectures, both lectures include syntax that I'd definitely like to become more familiar with and use in my own future projects.
+I'd like to experiment more with the possibilities using for-of loops and being able to assign property names using expressions.